pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

  </manifest>
 ```

-* Gradle : Gradle is a build system used to download dependencies, tools and to manage application configuration settings to build project.
+* Gradle: The build system used to download dependencies, tools and to manage application configuration settings to build project.

  There are two gradle files.